vgrashal16/Geo_Discover/README.md

 Contributions are welcome!
 If you have any suggestions, bug fixes, or new features to propose, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the description according to your project's specific features and details.